bahlo/arne.me/posts/on-hexagonal-architecture.md

 logic, but never the other way around.
 The business logic is _agnostic_ of any other layer, it doesn't care, how it's served or how data is stored, it's pure code.
-This makes changing it super easy.
+This makes changing it super simple.

 ### You can defer decisions